sunyu912/cm2-roblox3/Deprecated Lessons/L5 Homework.md

 ## Review Questions

-1. What is “Model”, “Part”, “Script” considered as?
+1. What is "Model", "Part", "Script" considered as?

     1. Position